capport-wg/7710bis/README.md

-Kumari & Kline          Expires December 26, 2020               [Page 8]
+Kumari & Kline           Expires January 2, 2021                [Page 8]

-Internet-Draft             DHCP Captive-Portal                 June 2020
+Internet-Draft             DHCP Captive-Portal                 July 2020

    device (as opposed to intercepted connections where the OS/